gilphilbert/falk/pa-01/boards/control/advanced-control-board/README.md

 You will need to flash the firmware to the Advanced Control Board before it will work.
 This document will guide you throug the process of flashing using a simple GUI tool and a USB-serial programmer. [esphome-flasher](https://github.com/esphome/esphome-flasher) is probably the easiest tool, so head to the releases page and download the correct version for your computer.
 If you have a Windows 10 machine, then most likely you will want the Windows x64 version: https://github.com/esphome/esphome-flasher/releases

-Next, connect the USB-UART programmer (one is included in the BOM for the Advanced Control Board, although you don’t need a specific one, any will do) to the Ground, RX and TX as marked on the board to the same marked pins on the USB/UART board, then power on the board and connect the UART adapter to a USB port on your PC.
+Next, connect the USB-UART programmer (one is included in the BOM for the Advanced Control Board, although you don’t need a specific one, any will do) to the __Ground__, __RX__ and __TX__ as marked on the board to the same marked pins on the USB/UART board, then power on the board and connect the UART adapter to a USB port on your PC.
 Finally, locate the `BOOT` and `RESET` buttons on the Advanced Control Board.
 Hold the `BOOT` button and press the `RESET` button.
 Once you've released the `RESET` button, release the `BOOT` button.
 This action puts the ESP32 MCU into programming mode, ready to have the firmware flashed.

 When you open esphome-flasher in Windows you’ll get a warning that it’s not trusted.
 This is expected, simply click “Run Anyway” to continue.
 You should get the following screen: